 Figure 2.x: Model evaluation metrics from random forest regression model with tuned hyperparameters

-The random forest regressor model seems to outperform the multiple linear regression as evidenced by lower MAE, MSE, and RMSE as well as greater explained variance.
-Additionally, there was a stronger correlation between the predicted and actual values and the residuals were almost normally distributed.
-Thus, by leveraging ensemble methods using a random forest regressor, we constructed a model that explains 88.9% of the variance in temperature and predicts temperature in Celsius +/- 2.476 degrees.
+The random forest regressor model seems to underperform compared to the multiple linear regression as evidenced by greater MAE, MSE, and RMSE as well as less explained variance.
+Additionally, there was a weaker correlation between the predicted and actual values and the residuals were further from being normally distributed.
+Nevertheless, by leveraging ensemble methods using a random forest regressor, we constructed a model that explains 76.8% of the variance in temperature and predicts temperature in Celsius + 3.785 degrees.

 Discussion: If a model generated perfect predictions what would the scatterplot of the predicted vs. actual values look like?